Mitri-Haber/data-repo/2-Traffic matrix prediction for software defined networks/README.md

 The loss and metric for this model should be MAE, because when using MSE we will square errors, and the normalized values are between 0-1, squaring an error smaller than 1 will give a smaller number, hence a false sense of optimization.

-In previous trainings for this model HUBER loss was used, this will return MAE when the error is between 0-1, and MSE if the error is larger than 1.
+In previous trainings for this model an inverse HUBER loss function was used, this will return MAE when the error is between 0-1, and MSE if the error is larger than 1.

 Therefore, we will penalize large errors using MAE, and will not have a false sense of optimization when errors are smaller than 1.